Yorkshire Ramblers' Club: Cave exploration

-The Yorkshire Ramblers were major exponents in early cave exploration both in Great Britain and in Ireland.
-Beginning in 1907, members of the Yorkshire Ramblers' Club took a close interest in County Fermanagh, Ireland (later Northern Ireland) with occasional forays into Counties Leitrim and Cavan.
+YRC members were major exponents of early cave exploration in Great Britain and in Ireland.
+From 1907, YRC members took a close interest in County Fermanagh, Ireland (later Northern Ireland) with occasional forays into Counties Leitrim and Cavan.
 Their work included surveys of Marble Arch Cave and its feeders, the first complete descent of Noon's Hole and many other pots.
 From 1950, in association with the Craven Pothole Club, they considerably extended the Marble Arch system and opened up new ground in Counties Sligo and Cavan.

 From 1935 to 1937 the club was active in the Burren, County Clare and recorded the first descent of Pollelva (1935) and discovery of part of Upper Pollnagollum (both later linked to become the longest cave in Ireland), as well as exploring some of the pots on the west side of Slieve Elva (Faunarooska, etc.), Coolagh River Cave and Ballycasheen, near Corofin.

+In 1968 and 1969 a YRC caving team in conjunction with the Speleo Club du Liban discovered and explored the Magharet El-Khassarat cave system at Antelias, north of Beirut.